Wild goat

 The wild goat (Capra aegagrus) is a wild goat species, inhabiting forests, shrublands and rocky areas ranging from Turkey and the Caucasus in the west to Turkmenistan, Afghanistan and Pakistan in the east.
 It has been listed as near threatened on the IUCN Red List and is threatened by destruction and degradation of habitat.

-It is one of the ancestors of the domestic goat (C. hircus).
+It is thought to be the ancestor of the domestic goat (C. hircus).

 Taxonomy

-Capra aegagrus was the scientific name proposed by Johann Christian Polycarp Erxleben in 1777 for the wild goat populations of the Caucasus and Taurus Mountains.

-Capra blythi proposed by Allan Octavian Hume in 1874 were wild goat horns from Sindh.
+Capra aegagrus was the first scientific name proposed by Johann Christian Polycarp Erxleben in 1777 for the wild goat populations of the Caucasus and Taurus Mountains.
+Capra blythi (proposed by Allan Octavian Hume in 1874) was given to wild goat horns found from Sindh.

-The following wild goat subspecies are considered valid taxa: